Meredith & Drew was the largest biscuit manufacturer in Europe.

 A factory was acquired in Ashby-de-la-Zouch, Leicestershire in 1927.

-The London factory was destroyed during the Blitz in 1940, and production was permanently relocated to factories at Oldham, Brighouse and High Wycombe.
-Headquarters had been relocated to Ashby-de-la-Zouch by 1943.
+Meredith & Drew had six factories across England by 1939.
+The London site, which was also the largest, was destroyed during the Blitz in 1940, and production was permanently relocated to plants at Oldham, Brighouse and High Wycombe.
+A factory was also acquired at Halifax.
+Company headquarters were relocated to Ashby-de-la-Zouch in Leicestershire.

 Meredith & Drew divested its Brighouse factory in 1954.
-Throughout the 1950s the company reduced seven factories to three, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.
+The company reduced seven factories to three throughout the 1950s, with production centralised at Halifax, Cinderford and Ashby-de-la-Zouch.

 The Meredith & Drew biscuit factory in Halifax employed hundreds of workers in 1968.